Where Should I Buy My Rats From?

 Backyard Breeder (BYB)

-It may be tempting to buy rats through websites such as pets4homes, gumtree and preloved.
+It may be tempting to buy rats through websites such as pets4homes, gumtree and preloved, or someone that you've seen online.
 They may be closer than a rescue or reputable breeder, or have rats available at short notice.
-In general, some of the rats sold on selling sites are surplus stock from feeder breeders, some are people who have bred their pets for whatever reason (eg. "because I liked their temperament", "I wanted my child to see the circle of life"), some are breeding for profit.
+In general, some of the rats sold on selling sites are surplus stock from feeder breeders, some are people who have bred their pets for whatever reason (eg. "because I liked their temperament", "I wanted my child to see the circle of life", "I wanted my rat to experience having babies"), some are breeding for profit.
 Most, if not all, are breeding with very little regard for or understanding of health, type and temperament.
-No doubt some are well-meaning, but ultimately if you are going to breed an animal you need to do so responsibly.
-Support from these breeders can also be questionable at times and they tend not to try and stay up to date with developments in rat care (I've seen BYBs tell owners that their new rats are bruxing when the rat has an upper respiratory infection).
+No doubt some are well-meaning, but ultimately if you are going to breed an animal you need to do so responsibly and with the aim of bettering pet rats.
+Support from these breeders can also be questionable at times and they tend not to be particularly knowledgeable or stay up to date with developments in rat care (I've seen BYBs tell owners that their new rats are bruxing when the rat has an upper respiratory infection).

 Below are some red flags to look out for.
 BYBs might: